aabriism/aabriism.github.io/philosophy/god.md

 that it has little utility.

-You may believe that Aussie rules football is better than American football, you may believe in an omipotent God, or you may believe that you made the perfect cup of tea last wednesday.
+You may believe that Aussie rules football is better than American football, you may believe in an omipotent God, or you may believe that you made the perfect cup of tea last Wednesday.
 All of these things have nothing to do with Aabriism and you can be an aabriist if you want.